Policy & Strategy

 The bottom line

 The Medi-Cal MCO tax is a quiet but real piece of the puzzle: a tax on managed-care plans that draws down federal matching dollars and helps fund the primary-care **rate floor** your FQHC and managed-care reimbursement lean on.
-The **May Revision proposed renewing it** as a two-component structure, and **June 15 — California's constitutional budget deadline — is the vote window.**
+The **May Revision proposed renewing it** as a two-component structure, and **June 15 — California's constitutional budget deadline — was the decision window.**

-Passage keeps the funding mechanism behind the rate floor in place, a **partial counterweight** to the **July 1 UIS-PPS revenue loss**; failure puts it in question.
+Passage keeps the funding mechanism behind the rate floor in place, a **partial counterweight** to future margin pressure, including the likely 2027 UIS/PPS planning horizon; failure puts it in question.
 We're not promising a dollar figure — confirm every number against the May Revision / Dept. of Finance.
-But this is one line item where the calendar is working in your favor, and it's worth watching all the way through June 15.
+But this is one line item worth watching because it supports the rate floor FQHCs lean on.

 Sources